davodey/davidodey/_posts/blog/web-components/2015-05-27-lets-build-a-web-component.markdown

     <li>Shadow Dom</li>
     <li>HTML Imports</li>
 </ol>
-We will be taking a deeper look into each of these specs in a later post, but for now, I’ll give you a general idea of what each one does and the roles they play.
+We will be taking a deeper look into each of these specs in a later post, but for now I’ll give you a general idea of what each one does and the roles they play.

 ## Custom Elements
 Custom Elements allow developers to create new types of HTML elements with logic and functionality baked into it.
 Aside from being used in Web Components custom elements can also be used on their own.